Database Imports

 Table names with special characters

-Tables that are named with characters outside of the standard ASCII set are not supported.
+Tables named with characters outside of the standard ASCII set are not supported.
 These tables may cause the import process to fail during the "Copying schema and data" phase of the import, resulting in a generic message stating that something went wrong.

 Unsupported feature